shitfuckery/usb_stick/README.md

 As the version number is bound to have changed, be sure to update the BITWARDEN variable near the top of the setup.sh script.

-In a future write up we plan to discuss pairing the Bitwarden client with [Vaultwarden](https://github.com/dani-garcia/vaultwarden/) a Bitwarden compatible server that provides enterprise-like password sharing a permissions functionality, but with a GNU AGPLv3 license.
+In a future write up we plan to discuss pairing the Bitwarden client with [Vaultwarden](https://github.com/dani-garcia/vaultwarden/) a Bitwarden compatible server that provides enterprise-like password sharing and permissions functionality, but with a GNU AGPLv3 license.

 #### Creating the Disk Image